-Effective Sonic Balance Between Voice and Organ
+Effective Sonic Balance Between Voice and Organ (Part 2)

 Members of my congregation occasionally tell me that the volume of the organ is too loud during hymns and anthems.
 Is this situation unique to my instrument?
 How might I solve this problem?